wilsonliaows/docs/workbot-for-teams/getting-started.md

 # Workbot for MS Teams by Workato
 ## What is Workato?
+>**If you're familiar with Workato, or want to quickly get started with Workbot, skip to [Setup Workbot](#setup-workbot).**

-Workato helps you automate business workflows across cloud apps, on-premise apps and employees, e.g. automate quote to cash business processes which may involve multiple apps such as Salesforce, ServiceNow, Workday, Jira, and more.
+Workato helps you automate business workflows across cloud apps, on-premise apps and employees, e.g. New case in Salesforce will create issue in Jira & incident in ServiceNow, and more.

-Workato combines enterprise-grade workflow automation with the ease-of-use expected from consumer apps, enabling business users and IT to quickly build workflow automations.
+Workato combines enterprise-grade workflow automation with the ease-of-use expected from consumer apps, allowing business users and IT to quickly build workflow automations.

->If you're no stranger to Workato and would like to get started with Workbot immediately, skip to [Getting started](#getting-started).

 ## Workbot for MS Teams, powered by Workato
+>**If you're familiar with Workbot, or want to quickly get started, skip to [Setup Workbot](#setup-workbot).**

 Workbot is a bot platform built on top of Workato.
 It helps you run these business workflows directly from Teams.

 These business workflows can be initiated from Teams by using [Workbot commands](/workbot-for-teams/workbot-triggers.md).
 When the command is sent to Workbot (via direct messages or channels), it will look for the corresponding workflow in Workato and execute the workflow steps.